Nepelius/clc3-Grp7/README.md

 The responsibilities changed since our proposal.

 * Lukas: Building the monitorable application with Python and MongoDB and create deployment in kubernetes.
-* Ines: Inegrating Grafana to visualize metrics
+* Ines: Integrating Grafana to visualize metrics
 * Severin: Responsible for setting up Prometheus with our custom application.
 Creating rules for metric alerts via Slack
 * All: Basic setup of the kubernetes cluster with Prometheus and Grafana.